codsen/codsen/packages/object-merge-advanced/README.md

 ## Purpose

-It's like `_.merge` but it correctly merges different-type things and behaves well when it encounters _nested things_ like parsed HTML (lots of nested arrays, objects and strings).
+It's like `_.merge`, but it correctly merges different-type things and behaves well when it encounters _nested things_ like parsed HTML (lots of nested arrays, objects and strings).

 I was not happy with Lodash [_.merge](https://lodash.com/docs/#merge) because it gets stuck when it encounters mismatching type values within plain objects.
 All I wanted is to merge two plain objects, retaining as much information as possible after the merging.

 I was not happy with [object-assign](https://github.com/sindresorhus/object-assign) which doesn't care about what type is overwriting what type — it can merge value as String containing some text with Boolean `false`, for example. `object-assign` is good to merge default key set, but not to merge to objects containing precious content.

-Basically, merge these two:
+Merge these two:

 ```
 // #1: